 AHO members engage in various joint activities aligned with alliance objectives: astronomical site, asset, and data preservation; collaborative public engagement and media projects; STEM-focused outreach; and strategic collaboration on mature facility operations.

-There are two types of membership: “Voting” and “Associate” (see Bylaws Article 3).
+There are two types of membership: “Institutional” and “Associate” (see Bylaws Article 3).

 Having been in existence for a minimum amount of time (e.g. be older than say ~50 – 70 years)